U.S. team capsizes in America’s Cup challenger series

 Team UK leads the three-team series with four wins from four races, Luna Rossa and American Magic has yet to post a win.

 The wind continued to shift left throughout the race and American Magic, as the leading boat, was well positioned to capitalize.
-At the fourth gate its lead was 42 seconds and it seemed favored to win the race as the axis of the course was skewed by the shifting wind.
+At the fourth gate its lead was 42 seconds.

-Round the final mark, American Magic was in a strong puff of wind and as it attempted a tricky maneuver at speed it was struck by the gust which hurled it up, then on its side.
+Round the final mark, American Magic was in a strong puff of wind and as it attempted a maneuver at speed it was struck by the gust.
 The yachts attained speeds of around 34 knots upwind and 45 knots downwind in winds which fluctuated Sunday between eight and 26 knots.

 The unpredictable nature of Sunday’s conditions was shown earlier in the day when the first attempt to sail the race between Luna Rossa and Team UK had to be abandoned when the wind shifted more than 90 degrees after four of six legs.